Kristin Art

 # define recipe

-<- recipes::recipe(hourly_average_power_kw ~ temperature + humidity + visibility + summary + apparent_temperature + pressure + wind_speed + wind_bearing + precip_intensity + dew_point + precip_probability + year + month + hour + time, data = smart_train) %>%
+smart_recipe <- recipes::recipe(hourly_average_power_kw ~ temperature + humidity + visibility + summary + apparent_temperature + pressure + wind_speed + wind_bearing + precip_intensity + dew_point + precip_probability + year + month + hour + time, data = smart_train) %>%

-smart_recipe ::step_dummy(all_nominal_predictors()) %>% # dummy code categorical variables
+recipes::step_dummy(all_nominal_predictors()) %>% # dummy code categorical variables

 recipes::step_normalize(all_numeric_predictors(), -all_nominal_predictors()) %>% # center and scale numeric predictors only